monkeyyey/stealth_donkey/README.md

 yum install sshpass
 ```
 #### ii.
 Adding Agent as systemd service
-This ensures that Agent is able to run in background, upon startup. <br />
+This ensures that Agent is able to run in background, upon startup.
 Change the <names> and <filepaths> to what is appropriate for you.
 ```
 # create .service file
 cd /etc/systemd/system
 touch <service_name>.service
 ```
-Open the .service file in a file editor and enter this
+Open the .service file in a file editor and enter this:
 ```
 [Unit]
 Description=Stealth agent that monitor ur fat ass